-TURNERBATSON, in partnership with Mackey Mitchell Architects, is currently designing the new Tutwiler Residence Hall, which will replace the existing facility that was opened in 1968.
+TURNERBATSON, in partnership with Mackey Mitchell Architects, has recently designed the new Tutwiler Residence Hall, which will replace the existing facility that was opened in 1968.

 The five-story complex will be home to approximately 1,285 female students.
-The 366,000 GSF facility will include double-occupancy rooms and single-occupancy resident assistant rooms.
-Each room will have a private bathroom including toilet, shower, and lavatory.
-In addition, the interior will feature living rooms, two clubhouses per floor, a ICC-500 rated storm shelter, and laundry facilities for shared use.
+The 365,000 GSF facility will include double-occupancy rooms and single-occupancy resident assistant rooms.
+Each room will have a private bathroom including a toilet, shower, and lavatory.
+In addition, the interior will feature living rooms, two clubhouses per floor, an ICC-500 rated storm shelter, and laundry facilities for shared use.

-The ground level meets multiple program needs for both the building and the surrounding campus.
-The main entry will include a student lounge, reception desk, and fitness area.
+The ground level meets several differing program needs for both the building and the surrounding campus.
+The main entry will include a student lounge, reception desk, and police station.
 Adjacent to the main entry will be the Housing and Residential Communities Office and Julia’s Market.

 The exterior of the building is designed to complement the campus architecture while being sensitive to the scale of the surrounding residential neighborhood.
-The large facility is comprised of multiple five-story “buildings” interconnected by “bridges” providing residents the ability to circulate throughout the secured environment.
-The architectural precast stone and brick veneer, aluminum windows and the sloped, shingled roof is in keeping with the campus standards and is complimentary to the recently constructed sorority houses nearby.
+The large facility is comprised of five-story “buildings” interconnected by “bridges” providing residents the ability to circulate throughout secured environments.
+The precast stone/brick veneer, aluminum windows and the sloped, shingled roof is in keeping with the campus standards and is complimentary to the recently constructed sorority houses nearby.

-Construction completion and occupancy are planned for Fall 2022.Back To Higher Education
+Construction completion and occupancy are planned for spring 2022.Back To Projects